Installation¶

 The admin panel provides:

-Service status — confirms the server is running and shows the active database backend.
+Service status — confirms the server is running, shows the active database backend and the settings file in use with the time it was last loaded (

 Database connections¶